Autism Spectrum Disorder (ASD)

 In order to provide better support, recognition of the signs is necessary.
 Every person with ASD is unique; they have different abilities and challenges.

-A few risk factors that may increase the likelihood of developing ASD (Autism spectrum disorder) are mentioned below.
+A few risk factors that may increase the risk of developing ASD (Autism spectrum disorder) are mentioned below.

-Genetics plays a role in increasing the risk of the development of ASD.
-People with a family history of autism spectrum disorder are more likely to develop it.
+Genetics plays a role in increasing the risk of developing ASD.
+People with a family history of autism spectrum disorder are more likely to develop it [2].

 Gender is one of many other factors.
 Males are more likely to develop autism spectrum disorder than females, which makes gender a contributing factor.

-Environmental Factors can also play a role in increasing the risk of developing ASD, including exposures during pregnancy to infections, toxins, or chemicals.
-Some studies suggest that high levels of exposure to air pollution during pregnancy can also be a factor.
+Environmental Factors can also play a role in increasing the risk of developing ASD including exposures during pregnancy to infections, toxins, or chemicals.
+High levels of exposure to air pollution during pregnancy can also be a factor.

-The experience of every person is unique, and people with these factors may not develop autism.
-Understanding these factors can be helpful for individuals and families in supporting their children.
+The experience of every person is unique and people with these factors may not develop autism.
+Understanding these factors can be helpful for individuals and families in supporting their children with ASD.

 Behavioral Therapy

 Behavioral therapy, such as Applied Behavior Analysis (ABA), helps autistic people in learning positive behaviors and reduce challenging behaviors.
-ABA (Applied Behavior Analysis) is an approach that focuses on enhancing social skills, communication, and skills needed in daily living to manage autism.
+ABA is an approach that focuses on enhancing social skills, communication and skills needed in daily living to manage autism.
 ABA is tailored to meet a person's specific needs, making it most supportive and adjustable.

 Cognitive-Behavioral Therapy